some-react-components/react-scrollchor/README.md

 > A React component for scroll to `#hash` links with smooth animations.
 Scrollchor is a mix of `Scroll` and `Anchor`, a joke name for a useful component.

-See it in action Demo [video](https://github.com/bySabi/react-scrollchor/blob/example/demo/scrollchor.webm?raw=true) or example [page](https://bySabi.github.com/react-scrollchor/)
+See it in action demo [video](https://github.com/bySabi/react-scrollchor/blob/example/demo/scrollchor.webm?raw=true) or example [page](https://bySabi.github.com/react-scrollchor/)

 ## hash